ilyahahaha/next_crypto/README.md

 # Next Crypto

-Next Crypto uses aes-gcm encryption for encrypting and decrypting with Next.JS (created for running in edge runtime) You can encrypt any sensitive data and store it where you need (session data in cookies, etc..)
+Next Crypto uses aes-gcm encryption for encrypting and decrypting with Next.JS (created for running in edge runtime).

+You can encrypt any sensitive data and store it where you need (session data in cookies, etc..).

 You need only 1 required argument with your secret.

+Works async by default.

 ## Installation